 Keeping a record

-I keep an inspiration images folder with art that I see online, some of the images even make it into subfolders for different art projects I’m thinking about.
-I always have a list of visual ideas I want to try, (e.g, certain lighting) that I keep written down in Evernote.
-I also make myself write 10 Ideas a day to generate ideas, which I will explain in later blog posts.
-A general art project idea will form, for example, I want to shoot something focused on women’s hair.
-This hair thought will incubate, perhaps for a long time, until some other ideas come along that complete it.
+I keep an inspiration images folder on my computer of art that I see online or in galleries.
+Some of the images go into subfolders for different art projects I’m starting.
+I also maintain a list of visual ideas that I want to try in Evernote.
+I make myself add 10 ideas a day to this list.
+For example, I might write, “I want to shoot something focused on women’s hair.”
+This thought might incubate until some other ideas come along that complete it.

 FINDING A LOCATION

-FINDING A MODEL
+FINDING the right MODEL

-THE TEST SHOOT
+completing a TEST SHOOT

 Once the artwork is done ...
 I do some more work.

 Comment bellow and tell me about your creative process!

 Coming up, more about inspiration, generating ideas, selling artwork and more...